Nicol-Guzman/rebirth_rewrite_season_one/README.md

 # REBIRTH x REWRITE - The Villainess will change her Bad Ending

+This is the debug branch of the development.

 This visual novel is intended to work as a reference for future Ren'Py developers.

 The code will contain every basic aspect of a visual novel made with the Ren'Py engine, as well as many simple features that will enrich the story telling and iteractivity. such as: